chemadh/zigbee2mqtt_ha/README.md

 - __Zigbee coordinators (2x)__: Sonoff ZBDongle-P. In case of using a different one, it could involve to change the commands to read and write non volatile memory in the dongles.
 - __Zigbee2mqtt nodes (2x)__: usage of up-to-date Alpine Linux distribution to execute zigbee2mqtt service.
 Zigbee2mqtt application is deployed and started and stopped using Alpine service commands defined for that purpose.
+  - Example of Alpine service content of /etc/init.d/zigbee2mqtt to start and stop the application with rc-service command: https://github.com/chemadh/zigbee2mqtt_ha/blob/main/zigbee2mqtt_alpine_service_example
 - __MQTT broker node__: Usage of Linux Debian distribution for High-Availability control script execution.
 Home assistant containing the MQTT broker component communicating with Zigbee2mqtt deployed in Docker mode in the same Linux node.
+Some referrence instructions:
+  - Home Assistant supervised setup: https://community.home-assistant.io/t/installing-home-assistant-supervised-using-debian-12/200253
+  - Installation of Mosquitto broker Home Assitant component:  https://www.home-assistant.io/integrations/mqtt

 Common components used in the nodes previously defined:

-- __Linux packages__: rsync, snmp (net-snmp-tools).
+- __Linux packages__: rsync, snmp (net-snmp-tools for Alpine; snmpd, snmp, libsnmp-dev, for Debian).
   - In addition to this, specifically for zigbee2mqtt nodes: python3, py3-pip.
 Instalation of zigpy-znp python component (pip install zigpy-znp).
 Aditional info in this link: https://github.com/zigpy/zigpy-znp/blob/0cacf7a51d205ac3a19acde10a8115cf5ac36ce1/TOOLS.md
 - __SNMP MIBs__: The scripts notify about execution results using SNMP traps.
 The MIBs to be incluided in each linux node using the proposed scripts are stored in https://github.com/chemadh/zigbee2mqtt_ha/tree/main/MIBs
 - __Enable remote ssh connection__ between components without interactive credentials.
 Some example instructions here: https://www.thegeekdiary.com/how-to-run-scp-without-password-prompt-interruption-in-linux/